appleboy/lambda-action/README.md

 ## AWS Policy

 Add the following AWS policy if you want to integrate with GitHub Actions.
+Please change `REGION`, `ACCUNT` and `LAMBDA_NAME` variable to your specfic data.

 ```json
 {